SUNCAT-Center/catmap/tutorials/ase_database/README.md

 In the end of your calculation script, you can add the lines:

-    epot = atoms.get_potential_energy()
-    contribs = calc.get_nonselfconsistent_energies()
     c = ase.db.connect('my_path_and_filename.db')
-    c.write(atoms, species='OH', name='Pt', phase='fcc',
+    c.write(atoms, species='OH', ads='OH_b', name='Pt', phase='fcc',
-            facet='1x1x1', supercell='2x2', layers=3, site='top',
+            facet='(111)', supercell='2x2', layers=3, site='top',
-            n=1, data={'BEEFvdW_contribs': contribs})
+            n=1)

 which will write a row to your db file.
-If the file is not there already, it will be created.
-The above keys are suitable for relaxed slab and adsorbate structures.
+If the db is not there already, it will be created.
+The above keys are recommended for relaxed slab and adsorbate structures.
-If the structure is a clean slab, put an empty string `''` in `species`.
+If the structure is a clean slab, put an empty string `''` in `species` and/or the string `'clean'` in `ads`.

-## How to import the data

-    python generate_input.py my_input.txt

-will save the input file in `my_input.txt`.
-In the script `generate_input.py`, you will see it carries out four steps:
-1) Define search filters.
-Needed if some data has to be filtered out.
-    E.g. if some data was calculated with different parameters than other data.
-2) Import data from ase databases.
-3) Calculate references and formation energies.
-4) Export catmap input file.

-It is important to pay attention to the search filters.
-If you get garbage results, it is likely because the search filters are not sufficient for your dataset.
-Make sure you filter calculator parameters such as XC-funcional, basis sets cutoffs, k-point sampling, ect.
-For surfaces, the module have built-in distinctions that uses the keys:
+For surfaces, the db2catmap module recognizes the following keys:

  - `energy` (immutable key retreived from the calculator)
  - `n`